stacksjs/ts-pkgx/docs/features/typescript.md

 # TypeScript Integration

-ts-pkgx provides seamless TypeScript integration, making it easy to work with package data in a type-safe manner.
-The library now includes extensive type safety features that provide compile-time validation, IntelliSense support, and type-safe package management operations.
+ts-pkgx provides seamless TypeScript integration with a pantry-based approach, making it easy to work with package data in a type-safe manner.
+The library includes extensive type safety features that provide compile-time validation, comprehensive JSDoc documentation, IntelliSense support, and type-safe package management operations.

 ## Fully Typed Interfaces